-Creating a Repeating Job and Associating the Job Event
+Creating a Repeating Job and Associating a Job Event

-To create a repeating job and associating the Job event:
+To create a repeating job and associate a job event:

-- Step 1 In the Jobs pane, select the job group Unix Var Group and click the Add Job button or right-click in the Jobs pane and choose Add Job from the context menu to display the Job Definition dialog. - Step 2 In the Job Name field, enter Unix Var Test 1. - Step 3 In the Command field, enter the full path to the file:

-- Step 4 Click the Schedule tab. - Step 5 In the Repeats section, select the Run new occurrence option.
-Use the up and down arrows to select values or click in the minutes field and enter 2, and click in the up to times field and enter 5. - Step 6 Click OK. - Step 7 Click Cancel in the Effective Date dialog.

-If the Unix Var Test 1 job is not visible in the Jobs pane, expand the Unix Var Group job group by clicking the plus sign () to its left.
+- 1. In the Jobs pane, select the job group Gather Orders and click the Add Job button or right-click in the Jobs pane and choose Add Job from the context menu to display the Job Definition dialog. - 2.
+In the Job Name field, enter Gather Report. - 3.
+In the Command field, enter the full path to the Gather batch file. - 4.
+Click the Schedule tab. - 5.
+In the Repeats section, select the Run new occurrence every option.
+Click in the minutes field and enter 2 (or use the up and down arrows) and click in the up to times field and enter 5. - 6.
+Click OK. - 7.
+Click OK in the Effective Date dialog. - If the Gather Report job is not visible in the Jobs pane, expand the Gather Orders job group by clicking the expand icon to its left.

-When scheduled the Unix Var Test 1 job will run every two minutes, five times, activating the Event Action Gather job event each time.
-Set Gather Var is tied to Event Action Gather, and so will increment by 1 each time Unix Var Test 1 runs.
-When Set Gather Var reaches 3, it will have fulfilled the conditions necessary to trigger the next job, which we will define as Unix Var Test 2 in "Creating a Job Dependent on the Gather Orders Variable" on page 6.
+The Gather Report job will run every two minutes for a total of five times, activating the Event Action Gather job event each time.
+Set Gather Var is tied to Event Action Gather and will increment by 1 each time Gather Report runs.
+When Set Gather Var reaches 3, it will have fulfilled the conditions necessary to set off the next job, which we will define as Order Reports in Creating a Job Dependent on the Gather Orders Variable, page 65.

-The "Overview" on page 1 for this chapter explains in general terms the interdependence of Unix Var Test 1 (Job A), Set Gather Var (a user-defined variable) and Unix Var Test 2 (Job B).
+The Overview, page 63 explains in general terms the interdependence of Gather Report (Job A), Set Gather Var (a user-defined variable), and Order Reports (Job B).

-- Step 8 Right-click Unix Var Test 1 and from the context menu, select Edit Job/Group to display the job's definition dialog. - Step 9 Click the Job Events tab. - Step 10 Click Insert to display the Select Job Event dialog.

-Figure 8-2 Select Job Event Dialog

-- Step 11 Select the Event Action Gather event. - Step 12 Click OK to close the Select Job Event dialog and to add the job event to the Events field. - Step 13 Click OK to close the Job Definition dialog. - Step 14 Click Cancel in the Effective Date dialog.
+- 9. Right-click Gather Report and from the context menu select Edit Job/Group. - 10.
+Click the Job Events tab. - 11.
+Click Insert to display the Select Job Event dialog. - 12.
+Select the Event Action Gather event. - 13.
+Click OK.
+The job event displays in the Events field. - 14.
+Click OK to close the Job Definition dialog. - 15.
+Click OK to confirm the Effective Date dialog.

-Every time the Unix Var Test 1 job completes normally, the variable Gather Orders will be incremented by 1.
+Every time the Gather Report job completes normally, the variable Gather Orders will be incremented by 1.